 The Christian radical right

 While pro-Israel lobbyists may have provided serious financial incentive, Trump’s support among Christian evangelicals, who voted overwhelmingly for him in the presidential election, provided additional pressure.

 Most Americans, about 71%, identify as Christian, but only one-third of those call themselves “evangelical,” and evangelicals are divided on Jerusalem’s importance.

 Some Christian evangelicals interpret the Old Testament’s description of Jerusalem as the capital of Israel 1,000 years before Christ as the sign of what is to come, as Gary M. Burge explains in the Atlantic.
 They “believe that promoting the importance of Jerusalem is one more building block in the fulfillment of prophecies that sets the stage for the Second Coming of Christ,” he writes.

-Christian evangelicals put pressure on Trump to make the call, as the Wall Street Journal reports (paywall), and some rejoiced after the decision.
+Christian evangelicals put pressure on Trump to make the call and some rejoiced after the decision.
 “In the Six Day War Jews finally took sovereignty over Jerusalem, and it’s absolutely crucial in terms of biblical prophecy that they maintain control over that,” televangelist Pat Roberstson said Dec.
 5, celebrating Trump’s decision.

 Rene Omokri, founder of California’s “Mind of Christ Christian Center,” said he was now willing to die for Trump.

 Trump didn’t provide any specifics about how soon the move would be made.
 But, as Israeli prime minister Benjamin Netanyahu pointed out today, by making the decision, Trump had already “made history.”